I’m trying something new out. I read about a book a week, I write a book report from every book I read (that I selfishly save to my hard drive).

 I figured it may be helpful to share them with others.

-This year I’ve formed a fair amount of new habits: morning situp / pushups, new diet, workout routine and other ocd things.
+This year I’ve formed a fair amount of new habits: morning situp / pushups, new diet, workout routine and other ocd things. 🙂 Neville and I made a video about how to form, change, and find the right habits on YouTube.

 Here are the key takeaways from The Power of Habit including my thoughts regarding improving your life through habits: